Exotic atom: Onium

 An onium (plural: onia) is the bound state of a particle and its antiparticle.
 The classic onium is positronium, which consists of an electron and a positron bound together as a metastable state, with a relatively long lifetime of 142 ns in the triplet state.
 Positronium has been studied since the 1950s to understand bound states in quantum field theory.
 A recent development called non-relativistic quantum electrodynamics (NRQED) used this system as a proving ground.

-Pionium, a bound state of two oppositely-charged pions, is useful for exploring the strong interaction.
+Pionium, a bound state of two oppositely charged pions, is useful for exploring the strong interaction.
 This should also be true of protonium, which is a proton–antiproton bound state.
 Understanding bound states of pionium and protonium is important in order to clarify notions related to exotic hadrons such as mesonic molecules and pentaquark states.
 Kaonium, which is a bound state of two oppositely charged kaons, has not been observed experimentally yet.

 The true analogs of positronium in the theory of strong interactions, however, are not exotic atoms but certain mesons, the quarkonium states, which are made of a heavy quark such as the charm or bottom quark and its antiquark.
 (Top quarks are so heavy that they decay through the weak force before they can form bound states.)
 Exploration of these states through non-relativistic quantum chromodynamics (NRQCD) and lattice QCD are increasingly important tests of quantum chromodynamics.

-Muonium, despite its name, is not an onium containing a muon and an antimuon, because IUPAC assigned that name to the system of an antimuon bound with an electron.
+Muonium, despite its name, is not an onium state containing a muon and an antimuon, because IUPAC assigned that name to the system of an antimuon bound with an electron.
 However, the production of a muon–antimuon bound state, which is an onium (called true muonium), has been theorized.
+The same applies to the ditauonium (or "true tauonium") exotic QED atom.